rust-lang/book/nostarch/chapter18.md

 #### Ignoring an Entire Value with `_`

-We’ve used the underscore (`_`) as a wildcard pattern that will match any value but not bind to the value.
-Although the underscore `_` pattern is especially useful as the last arm in a `match` expression, we can use it in any pattern, including function parameters, as shown in Listing 18-17.
+We’ve used the underscore as a wildcard pattern that will match any value but not bind to the value.
+This is especially useful as the last arm in a `match` expression, but we can also use it in any pattern, including function parameters, as shown in Listing 18-17.

 Filename: src/main.rs